Teaching guidelines +/- 15 minutes

 Je ... de boter smelten voor het recept.

-(You need to melt the butter for the recipe.)
+(You have to melt the butter for the recipe.)

 7.